4-H & FFA Junior Livestock Auction

 Buyers are required to make immediate payment upon receipt of State Fair invoice.
 Interest of 1.5% will be charged monthly on any amounts owing 30 days after date of the first invoice.
 The Utah State Fair reserves the right to refuse bids from or sales to any buyer.

-The sales committee, auctioneer, and staff of the Utah State Fair accepts no liability for injury or death of sale animals.
+The show committee, auctioneer, and staff of the Utah State Fair accepts no liability for injury or death of sale animals.
 Animals are the responsibility of the exhibitor until the packer or individual buyer accepts ownership.

 When an animal is turned to the packer or the buyer in the sale ring, it becomes the property of the packer or that buyer.
 Any changes must be done by private treaty with the packer or buyer and not invovle the State Fair.